sudiptagiri/Power_BI_global-terrorism-stats_dashboard/README.md

 Conclusion

-This Terrorism Dashboard is the first task as an power bi developer intern at InternCareer.
 The goal of this project is to create a comprehensive and informative dashboard that visualizes global terrorism trends and patterns.